 "Well, it's nice to see a fellow sideliner," a familiar voice spoke from behind, causing Lelouch to suddenly freeze where he stood.
 Turning to the side, he watched as Johann minutely came up to him.
 "Though I am often called for such occasions, I'm afraid I lack the stomach for them."

 From that, Lelouch quickly realized his cover was not blown; Johann just wanted to have a friendly conversation.
 That said however, Lelouch still had to be careful, as the Knight of Two could easily pick up on any wrong words or tones, no matter how inconspicuous they were.
 "Am I really that transparent, Sir Johann?" he answered thusly.

 "Quite the contrary, Lord Ashford."
 Johann replied matter of factly, before turning to face his guest.
 "You conceal your emotions quite well, and to an extent none of these people could ever read."

 "I'll take that as a compliment."
 Lelouch replied.

 "As it was meant to be."
 Johann acknowledged.
 He then tilted his head a little.
 "I am rather curious.
 I had come to believe that, with the exception of the current Grand Duchess of New York, the House of Ashford had been wiped away."

 Lelouch inwardly sniffed at that; he knew when he was being probed.
-"Despite rumors, Sir Ernst, not everyone followed my grandfather Reuben to Area 11.
+"Despite rumors, Sir Johann, not everyone followed my grandfather Reuben to Area 11.
 Some of us felt prospects could still be gained within the Homeland." he looked down as if in remorse.
 "I only wish the rest of my family were alive to enjoy them."

 "I see."
 Johann nodded in acknowledgement.
 "My apologies then, I did not mean to remind you of your loss." he continued.
 "Having said that however, I am still intrigued by your presence in Area 22, as the Ashford Foundation has no holdings here."